 ARTICLE 2.
-A try is an opportunity for either team to score one or two points while the game clock is stopped after a touchdown.
+A try is an opportunity for either team to score one or two points while the game clock is stopped after a touchdown or in the third or subsequent extra period(s).
 It is a special interval in the game which, for purposes of penalty enforcement only, includes both a down and the "ready" period that precedes it.